 Hop-on Hop-off Buses

 CitySightseeing is a world-wide leader in Hop-on Hop-off buses.
-Easily see all corners of Manhattan with CitySightseeing’s four bus routes.
+Easily see all corners of New York with CitySightseeing’s four bus routes.
 You can even see the Statue of Liberty and the famous Manhattan skyline from the water with the included 90-minute sightseeing ferry tour.

 Getting from the Airport to your Hotel with a baby in NYC

 Don’t bother renting a car in NYC.
-Traffic is awful and parking is very expensive and hard to find.
+Traffic in New York is awful and parking is very expensive and hard to find.

-Taking an Uber in NYC with a Baby
+Taking an Uber in New York with a Baby

 Sign up for Uber and get a discount on your first your first ride…

-We have a great post about using ridesharing services with a baby.
+We have a great post about using Uber with a baby.